 Background info on World Ventures

-Founded in 2005 in Texas by Wayne Nugent and Mike Azcue, World Ventures managed in only 10 years to recruit half a million members, attracted by the promise of great travel offers and to get paid to promote their products.
+Founded in 2005 in Texas by Wayne Nugent and Mike Azcue, World Ventures managed in only 10 years to recruit half a million members, attracted by the promise of great travel offers and being paid to promote their products.

 Today, World Ventures is still banned in Norway.